 - I will bring my lunch to work 4 days a week.

 - I will walk 5 days a week for 30 minutes.

-- I will drink a glass of water before every meal.
+- Drink a glass of water before every meal.

 What other tips do you have for setting goals?